Collaboration Is The NEW Advantage in Supply Chain

-For decades, if not centuries, the economists have been extolling the virtues of competition.
-No doubt, competition unleashes forces lying dormant within human psyche – forces of of one-upmanship, jealousy, keep up with the jones, and similar nature.
+For decades, if not centuries, economists have been extolling virtues of competition.
+No doubt, competition unleashes forces lying dormant within human psyche – forces of of one-upmanship, jealousy, keep up with jones, and similar nature.

-Of course, the economists rarely look into the psyche behind the actions and, even if they do – they would use different language to describe these forces.
+Of course, economists rarely look into the psyche behind actions and, even if they do – they would use different language to describe these forces.

-In the 1980s, at the peak of the competitive drive in the epicentre of competition, Michael Porter of Harvard wrote an entire book dedicated to competitive advantage.
+In 1980s, at peak of competitive drive in epicentre of competition, Michael Porter of Harvard wrote an entire book dedicated to competitive advantage.

-In hindsight, this immensely successful book, perhaps also epitomised the high point of the competitive revolution.
+In hindsight, this immensely successful book, perhaps also epitomised high point of competitive revolution.

 Those of us who had doubts about this single minded focus on competition kept mostly quiet – after all Harvard was supposed to research these things extensively, and know better.

 Collaboration became slightly more acceptable.
-Competition was good – but there too was time and place for collaboration.
+Competition was good but Collaboration Is The NEW Advantage – but there too was time and place for collaboration.
 Perhaps your suppliers and customers had a role to play in your success.

 Perhaps your Collaborative Network or B2B Network is important to your profits.
 Perhaps CEOs should pay more attention to their supply chains as they morph into collaborative B2B Networks.

-It is true that some of the most admired corporations in the world today are led by CEOs who have intuitive mastery of supply chains.
+It is true that some of most admired corporations in world today are led by CEOs who have intuitive mastery of supply chains.

 The likes of Apple, Amazon and now Tesla are global corporations with a truly global business network and supply chain.